manuelcortez/sentence-finder/README.md

 ### download the dataset

-Once the application has been placed somewhere in a django project and migrations were performed (python manage.py makemigrations sentence_finder && python manage.py migrate sentence_finder), you'll need to import the dataset firstly.
+Once the application has been placed somewhere in a django project, its URL patterns (located at sentence_finder.urls) have been imported into the main project and migrations were performed (python manage.py makemigrations sentence_finder && python manage.py migrate sentence_finder), you'll need to import the dataset firstly.
 To do so, you need to download the sentences file from the [Tatoeba downloads page](https://tatoeba.org/downloads) and place the uncompressed CSV file in the django's root directory (where manage.py lives).

 ### Importing the dataset